Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 This is one of the most fun Halloween activities in Wisconsin.

-You’ll see all the amazing nineteen-century landmarks along the route so it really is worth frightening yourself over.
+You’ll see all the amazing nineteenth-century landmarks along the route, so it really is worth frightening yourself over.

 In fact, no matter the time of year, seeing these landmarks is one of the best things to do in Lake Geneva!

-2. Dare to venture into the Wisconsin Fear Grounds
+2. Dare to venture into the Fear Attractions

-In Wisconsin haunted houses seem to be around every corner, but why visit one when you can visit four at the same time?
+In Wisconsin haunted houses seem to be around every corner, but are you craving for a more fright-filled adventure this Halloween?

 3. Explore haunted Stevens Point